 - Make an appointment if you’re sick;

 - If you need immunizations, no appointment is necessary;

 - For urgent medical concerns, no appointment is necessary;

 - Visit us on Saturdays for urgent medical needs; and

 - Get 24/7 medical advice through our clinical line or our after hours nurse hotline.

-We serve all GW students and engage the entire campus community, working to build a campus culture of support and connection with student mental health.
-We support mental health and personal development by collaborating directly with students to overcome challenges and difficulties that may interfere with academic, emotional, and personal success.
+Counseling and Psychological Services (CAPS) serves all GW students and engages the entire campus community, working to build a campus culture of support and connection with student mental health.
+CAPS supports mental health and personal development by collaborating directly with students to overcome challenges and difficulties that may interfere with academic, emotional, and personal success.
 Counselors provide a safe, non-judgmental and confidential environment for students to discuss concerns.
-Psychiatrists offer intial evaluations and short-term psychiatric treatment.
-We are committed to respecting and promoting the value of diversity at the university, as well as providing culturally sensitive mental health services to the campus community.
+The CAPS team is committed to respecting and promoting the value of diversity at the university, as well as providing culturally sensitive counseling and psychological services to the university community.

 Our brief, individualized, stepped care model of counseling, strives to provide students with ample opportunities to: